kevinlu1211/CarND/Part2-Traffic-Sign-Classification/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Overview
 In this project, I will use deep neural networks and convolutional neural networks to classify traffic signs, exploring many different architectures and various loss functions.
 I will train a model on the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 This is an ongoing project that I have, the purpose of which is to play around and  implement various network architectures from scratch and using various loss functions so that I can have a better understanding of Tensorflow.
-So far I have implemented:
-- LeNet, and LeNet with Spatial Transformers
-- Inception (although only one layer deep due to computing limitations)
+Please see the `Traffic_Sign_Classifier.ipynb` notebook to see the implementations.

 ### Dependencies